Sukriitii/Tic-Tac-Toe-JS/README.md

 # Tic-Tac-Toe-JS
 This is a mini web game.
 A version of Tic-Tac-Toe that can be played with the computer.
-A Rather fun and time killing game for sure
+A Rather fun and time killing game.

 <b>Tech Stack</b>